yonat/MultiSelectSegmentedControl/README.md

 Very similar to `UISegmentedControl`, can be used as a drop-in replacement in most cases.

+If you use Interface Builder, add a regular `UIView` and then set its class to `MultiSelectSegmentedControl`.

 ### Creating Segments

 Each segment can contain an image, a text, or both: